aframevr/aframe/docs/introduction/vr-headsets-and-webxr-browsers.md

 | [Oculus Quest]            | Standalone | :white_check_mark:  | :white_check_mark: | :white_check_mark:             |
 | [Oculus Quest 2]            | Standalone | :white_check_mark:  | :white_check_mark: | :white_check_mark:             |

-## What is WebVR?
+## What is WebXR?

-WebVR is a JavaScript API for creating immersive 3D, virtual reality experiences in your browser.
+WebXR is a JavaScript API for creating immersive 3D, virtual reality (and augmented reality) experiences in your browser.
 Or simply put, allows VR in the browser over the Web.

-A-Frame uses the WebVR API to gain access to VR headset sensor data (position, orientation) to transform the camera and to render content directly to VR headsets.
-Note that WebVR, which provides data, should not be confused nor conflated with WebGL, which provides graphics and rendering.
+A-Frame uses the WebXR API to gain access to VR headset sensor data (position, orientation) to transform the camera and to render content directly to VR headsets.
+Note that WebXR, which provides data, should not be confused nor conflated with WebGL, which provides graphics and rendering.

 ## What Browsers Support VR?